 New York City is not a city preoccupied with the past.
 Unlike other east coast cities like Boston and Philadelphia, it does not have an “old town”.
 Plowing over the old and building the new is too hard to resist considering the profits involved.
 Just recently, the plot containing the fort’s remains was sold to a developer with plans to build three custom homes on the site.
 Trees have been partially cleared and the ground awaits the bulldozer.
 But so very little remains from the Revolutionary period in this city despite the fact that all five boroughs played a role in the struggle.
 Fort No. 2 hosted common people, our future first president, and European nobles.
 Yet this diverse cast of characters pales in comparison to the mix found on Spuyten Duyvil Hill today.
 I know because I worked for many years as a 4th grade teacher at The Spuyten Duyvil School, the public school just blocks away from the vacant lot.
 I taught students whose families were from Korea, Pakistan, The Dominican Republic, Albania, Mexico, Israel, Serbia, Russia, as well as the nearest public housing project.
 As they learned about the American Revolution, nothing fostered a greater connection to the drama of the past than our field trip to this vacant lot, where we read the journal entries of the people from the past who stood the same ground.
 There is nothing to mark the place so none of the students nor their parents knew this history, despite the fact that some lived in the apartment building in the adjacent lot.

-As developers and foreign investors continue to fuel the City’s market for multimillion dollar homes, the loss of this site could soon be a done deal.
-At a time when the colors of New York’s electoral map reveal stark divisions between places like The Bronx and rural Dutchess County, I can’t help but feel that we are missing an opportunity as we get close to the 250th anniversary of the nation’s independence.
-This place in The Bronx helped classes of first-generation Americans consider the convictions of the Dutchess County farmers who built the fort in 1776.
-The question is: can this piece of history can be saved, or at least studied, before it is lost or will it instead teach a familiar lesson about the value of our history weighed against profits?
+But as developers and foreign investors continue to fuel the City’s market for multimillion dollar homes, the loss of this site could soon be a done deal.
+At a time when the colors of New York’s electoral map reveal stark divisions between places like The Bronx and rural Dutchess County–home of the militiamen who built the fort, I can’t help but feel that we are missing an opportunity in the lead up to the 250th anniversary of the nation’s independence.
+This place in The Bronx helped classes of first-generation American school children consider the convictions of those Dutchess County farmers.
+The question is: can this piece of history can be studied before it is lost or will it instead teach a familiar lesson about the value of our history weighed against profits?